 5 year BS/MS

 Computer Science students in this program may take up to four graduate courses during their senior year in place of required CS 4000-level courses.
 These courses will "double-count" toward an MS degree in Computer Science as well.
 (A CS MS degree requires either seven or eleven courses, depending on whether a thesis is done or not.)
-The graduate courses must include either CS 5104 or CS 5114 as a replacement for the required senior-level theory course.
 Note that these courses must be taken for a grade, i.e., 5974 and 5994 are not allowed.

-No more than two graduate-level courses should be taken in one semester while an undergraduate, and no more than a total of 12 graduate credits will count toward the undergraduate degree.
-An average of "B" (3.0) must be earned over the four graduate courses on the Undergraduate Program of Study.
-Award of the B.S. degree occurs on completion of 120 credits, including the 12 credits of graduate work and the other departmental and university curriculum requirements.
+No more than two 3-credit graduate-level courses can be taken in one semester while an undergraduate, and no more than a total of 12 graduate credits will count toward the undergraduate degree.
+A grade of B or higher must be earned in each course that is double-counted.
+Award of the B.S. degree occurs on completion of the requirements as spelled out in the appropriate CS major checksheet, including the 12 credits of graduate work and the other departmental and university curriculum requirements.
 The remaining graduate courses for the M.S. degree should be taken after conferral of the B.S. degree.
-Important note: BS/MS students are expected to complete their BS degrees in two semesters after being accepted into this program; students taking additional (more than four) graduate courses before completing their BS degrees may not be able to count those courses toward their MS degree.
+Important note: double-counted courses must be taken during the final 12 months of the undergraduate degree; BS/MS students are expected to complete their BS degrees within two semesters after being accepted into this program.

 Computer Science majors interested in applying for the BS/MS program should follow the application process below.